Resource Adoptive Foster Families Team

 If you aren’t sure if fostering is for you, please call us anytime to hear about our program.
 You can also attend one of our orientation sessions which are held three times per year.
 Plan to join us to hear more about fostering and the focus of our program.

-We recently held our spring orientation session virtually on April 25th.
-We are scheduled for our next orientation on July 25th from 6:30-8:30pm.
+We held our summer orientation session virtually on July 25th and are tentatively scheduled to hold our next orientation session on December 5th from 6:30-8:30pm.
 Please email one of us to be sure you are put on our invitation list.
 (Email addresses and phone numbers are listed on the sidebar.)

 In-Service Training for Approved Families

 State policy requires that all approved foster parents receive at least 10 hours of on-going training annually.
 There are many ways to acquire training hours.
 These include:

 - Attending classes through other agencies/schools